Why so many expats are choosing to live and work in Dubai and the UAE. Will you join them?

 It’s not actually a million miles from the British countryside – it’s about 3,500 – but it feels it when you realise that the out-of-town scenery in Dubai is desert!
-Primarily travelled across in camel, there’s lots of Bedouin camps that make for great authentic dining destinations and are only accessible by a bumpy ride.
+Primarily travelled across in camel, there are lots of Bedouin camps that make for great authentic dining destinations and are only accessible by a bumpy ride.

 12. You can ski… in the desert

-Don’t get the sun go to your head – cool off on the slopes!
+Don’t let the sun go to your head – cool off on the slopes!
 Situated in the Mall of the Emirates, there’s a whole indoor ski resort that’s kept cool year-round and gives you the opportunity to ski five runs and various stunt features without ever leaving the UAE.

 13. The shopping malls are amongst the best in the world